 E&O insurance, also called professional liability insurance, can cover legal expenses if a notary public is sued for failure to properly notarize documents or other unsatisfactory work.

-A business owner’s policy bundles property insurance and general liability insurance to cover common risks, such as a delivery driver slipping on an icy step at your office.
+A BOP bundles commercial property insurance and general liability insurance to cover common risks, such as a delivery driver slipping on an icy step at your office.

 Workers’ compensation insurance is required in almost every state for notary businesses that have employees.
 It can cover medical bills for work-related injuries.

-This policy helps notaries survive data breaches and cyberattacks by paying for data recovery expenses, client notification costs, and lawsuits related to a data breach.
+This policy helps notaries survive data breaches and cyberattacks by paying for data recovery, client notification, and other costs related to cyber risks.